karinasjdennis/SustainableSoftwareEngineering/README.md

 ## 📚 Categories

 ### Energy and Resource Efficiency
+Write something explaining this section

+You can find all related resources in the [Energy and Resource Efficiency folder](./)

 ### Software Architecture and Design
+Write something explaining this section

+You can find all related resources in the [Software Architecture and Design folder](./software-architecture-and-design/)

 ### Hardware and Infrastrucutre for Sustainability
+Write something explaining this section

 ### Sustainable Development and Operations
+Write something explaining this section

 ### AI and Emerging Technologies
+Write something explaining this section

 ## 💡 How to Contribute